reversim/summit/_pages/home.md

 author_profile: true
 ---
 # About Reversim Summit
-Reversim Summit is a yearly software conferece, a community driven effort, taking place in Israel.
+Reversim Summit is a yearly software conference, a community driven effort, taking place in Israel.
-We host every year thusands of interested software developers, product managers, data scientists and any other persona interested in the software industry.
+We host every year thousands of interested software developers, product managers, data scientists and any other persona interested in the software industry.
 With an enthusiastic team of volunteers we've been creating a content-first software conferences since 2013.
 Reversim Summit (RS) is not for profit and its sole purpose is to enrich the community with content and networking.